Published: March 24, 2026 | Reading Time: 6 minutes

 The agent fetches options, uses personalization cues, applies her constraints, and asks her to authenticate via a secure passkey.
 Behind the scenes:

-No repeated entry.
+Result: No repeated entry.
 No context switching.
 Secure and seamless.

 Visa and industry data suggest a growing share of commerce signals now originate from AI agent activity, with agents handling product discovery, comparisons, and price evaluations before transaction execution.